sreeise/graph-rs-sdk/README.md

 ## OAuth - Getting Access Tokens

-### Warning
-This crate is undergoing major development in order to support all or most scenarios in the Microsoft Identity Platform where its possible to do so.
-The master branch on GitHub may have some unstable features.
-Any version that is not a pre-release version of the crate is considered stable.

 Use application builders to store your auth configuration and have the client handle the access token requests for you.